-I work with children and young people on a wide range of concerns including trauma, grief, relationship difficulties, anxiety, depression, learning differences and also physical illness.
-I have particular experience with diabetes type 1 which can be a traumatic diagnosis for both parent and child.
+I work with children and young people on a wide range of concerns including anxiety, trauma, grief, relationship difficulties, depression, learning differences and also physical illness.

 Training, qualifications & experience

 I have trained as a counsellor using the arts at the 'Institute for Art in Therapy and Education' in London.
 I have over 25 years experience working with children and young people as an art teacher, workshop facilitator and private tutor.
 For the past 17 years I have also worked with young people and adults who have a learning disability.

 Post Graduate Diploma in the use of arts in therapy and education (IATE)